 Not feeling full with the Lap Band

 Sometimes patients just do not feel full, and weight loss is slow.
-The most common problem is a band that is not tight enough.
+The most common problem is a Lap Band that is not tight enough.
 The best way to adjust the band is to do it under x-rays which allows a surgeon to see how tight the band actually is.

 If the band is adjusted too tightly, the pouch above the band can stretch or the band can slip.
 This can be easily detected with x-ray.
-A revision surgery can be performed to place the band back in the correct position.
+Gastric Revision Surgery can be performed to place the band back in the correct position.

 Constant nausea and difficulty swallowing with the band.